 Data have been analyzed in a qualitative manner.
 According to this study, the academic and non-academic staffs of some schools are not sufficient but over staffs can be seen in some schools.
 Distributions of financial resources are unequal.
 Distributions of physical resources are also unequal.
 Rules and regulations that should be implemented are not being implemented.
 Methods which have been found out by the authorities to solve the problems of physical and human resources are not practical and they are unsuccessful.
 There is a surplus in national schools for resources while a deficiency seems in provincial schools.
-Most probably the central government provides resources for national schools though the situation changed slightly some times.
+Most probably the central government provides resources for national schools while provincial councils take the responsibility of providing resources for provincial schools though the situation changed slightly some times.